 - The development of an evidence-based clinical pathway and multidisciplinary care model for patients presenting with DSCATT.
 The final DSCATT clinical pathway was published on the Department’s website in November 2020.

 - The development of education and awareness materials to assist health professionals and the public to better understand tick-borne illness in Australia, and provide best practice advice regarding tick bite prevention and tick removal.
 Consultation with stakeholders about the processes involved was undertaken in December 2020.
-The draft education materials will be released for stakeholder consultation in a staged approach, with the first batch of materials to be released in February 2021.
-Key stakeholders will receive an email invitation to participate in the consultation process, and electronic copies of the draft education materials will be provided for review and feedback.
-Consultation will be open for six weeks and occur via an online survey tool.
+The draft education materials will be released for stakeholder consultation in March 2021.
+Key stakeholders will receive an invitation to participate in the consultation process, and copies of the draft education materials will be provided for review and feedback.
 At the end of the consultation all stakeholder feedback will be collated and reviewed, and will be used to inform the finalisation of the materials.

 - A one-off grant to the Lyme Disease Association of Australia for the provision of patient advocacy and crisis counselling services for patients presenting with DSCATT.